ahwagner1/ahwagner1.github.io/_posts/2025-12-17-quartz-type-system.md

 But is that really good?
 Lets think for a moment.

-A variable decleration really has three main parts to it:
+A variable declaration really has three main parts to it:
 - a type
 - the variable name
 - the value of the variable